-Supervisors are required by statute to hold a public session 6-13 days prior to the election, and that session is scheduled for Wednesday, October 28th from 4:30-6:30pm at the Public Safety Complex.
+Supervisors are required by statute to hold a public session 6-13 days prior to the election.
+That session is scheduled for Wednesday, October 28th from 4:30-6:30pm at the Public Safety Complex on George Bennet Rd.
 No additions or corrections shall be made to the checklist after this session (including at the Town Clerk's Office), until Election Day.
+Wear a mask and bring your own pen.